Rhyyn/Rhyn-Lost-Ark-Wandering-Merchant_Tracker/README.md

-## LOST ARK TO DO CHECKLIST
+## LOST ARK TO DO / WANDERING MERCHANT TRACKER

-Simple Lost Ark To Do Checklist for upcoming MMO Lost ark
+Simple Lost Ark To Do and Wandering Merchant Tracker for Lost Ark Game.